 Auckland real estate guru and comic relief expert

 Polio virus survivor for whom walking again was considered a miracle

 Auckland IT professional and keen international swimmer

 Founder of I Am Hope and Gumboot Friday

 On the way down the North Island, the athletes and their supporters will engage with local iwi, communities, schools, and businesses to encourage participation, whether it be running a kilometre with the team or meeting them at the finish line.

-Follow the team's journey on Instagram: Due Drop Hope Challenge
+Follow the team's journey on Instagram: @gumbootfriday and @duedrophopechallenge

 Due Drop Foundation trustee Richard Jeffery, ONZM, says supporting I Am Hope and Gumboot Friday was a no brainer.
 “Due Drop Foundation is about intelligent giving, so it was a simple decision to get in behind I Am Hope as naming sponsor.”
 Learn more about Due Drop.

 Costs are covered by the generous donors who give to I AM HOPE.
 If you would like to make a donation, please go here: Donate to I AM HOPE.